h2oai/nitro/README.md

 ### Menu - Basic

-To show a menu, set `options=` to a sequence of options (a tuple, set or list).
+Set `options=` to allow the user to pick one or more options from several.

 There are several ways to create options.
 These are explained in the next section.
+The simplest way is to supply a sequence (tuple, set or list) of strings.

-By default, setting `options=` shows buttons for up to 3 options, radio-buttons for up to 7 options, or a dropdown menu for more than 7 options.
+By default, this shows buttons for up to 3 options, radio-buttons for up to 7 options, or a dropdown menu for more than 7 options.

 The example below has 4 options, hence radio-buttons are shown.